 - Macroeconomic policies can be classified into two broad categories. - Supply-side policies.
-Try to shift the aggregate supply to the right (never intended to shift it left). - Demand-side policies.
-Their intended target is the aggregate demand (to contract or expand it). - The main demand-side policies are the fiscal policy (decided by the governement) and the monetary policy (decided by the CB, when independent).
+Try to shift the AS function to the right (never intended to shift it left). - Demand-side policies.
+Their intended target is the AD function (to contract or expand it).
+They tend to achieve its goal faster than supply-side policies. - The main demand-side policies are the fiscal policy (decided by the governement) and the monetary policy (decided by the CB, when independent).